PhilRW/rebuild/_posts/2022-04-23-the-denver-gazette.md

 Also, John Moore wrote an [article](https://denvergazette.com/arts-entertainment/colorado-theater-family-sifts-for-meaning-in-ashes-of-marshall-fire/article_6658ecd4-c044-11ec-8394-3f8024a748ee.html) in The Denver Gazette relating our story.
 Thank you, John, for interviewing us last week and for writing an excellent article.

 In other news, we got a call from the Boulder County ROE (Right Of Entry) hotline informing us that debris removal would start on our property sometime next week.
 This is the county-coordinated cleanup option.
-There's also the option to opt-out and go private, where you pay them directly to clear your from your lot, hopefully from insurance funds.
+There's also the option to opt-out and go private, where you pay someone directly to clear your lot, hopefully using insurance funds.

 We'd been working with a private contractor trying to get a quote that is acceptable to our insurance company, but we have different agents for different portions of the coverage and it's added a bit of confusion and delay to the whole process.
 We were just starting to make some real progress with the private contractor quote when we got the call from the county.
 Oh well.